d1ceward/minio_on_dokku/README.md

 ## Domain setup

-To get the routing working, we need to apply a few settings.
-First we set the domain.
+To enable routing for the Minio app, we need to configure the domain.
+Execute the following command:

 ```bash
 dokku domains:set minio minio.example.com